pogzie/riak-oneclient-tester/README.md

 The premise of this is to get you up to speed in using Riak and developing stuff with the clients.
 Even if you have zero experience with a programming language, it will save you the frustration in downloading the client libraries and setting up dependencies.
 Provision the machine, edit the small test scripts and it just works.

+Installing Riak and all of the clients and its dependencies from scratch would take around 45 mins.
+Running the box from power off after initialization would just be under a minute.

 ## Setup and Installation
 Please make sure you have Vagrant installed.